Rhombohedrally-Distorted Orthorhombic Hf0.5Zr0.5O2-x Stabilized by Cooperative Oxygen Vacancies and Lattice Distortions

-• Hafnia-based ferroelectrics are promising for next-generation nanoelectronics, offering robust properties at nanoscale and compatibility with metal-oxide semiconductor technology.
-However, their metastable nature poses challenges for practical implementation.
-Utilizing scanning transmission electron microscopy, we investigated the atomic mechanisms underlying ferroelectric transitions and metastability of polar phases in 10 nm-thick Hf0.5Zr0.5O2 thin films.
-Our results reveal that oxygen vacancies, coupled with rhombohedral distortions of cationic lattice, facilitate ferroelectric transitions and sustain robust polar switching via adaptive mechanisms, including cell-by-cell oxygen shifts and domain-wall-mediated nucleation and growth.
-These findings highlight the pivotal role of oxygen vacancies and lattice distortions in stabilizing polar phases, providing detailed insights into the atomic structures and transition dynamics of polymorphic Hf0.5Zr0.5O2-x, advancing its potential for practical applications.
+• Hafnia-based ferroelectrics have emerged as promising materials for next-generation nanoelectronics owing to their robust nanoscale properties and compatibility with metal-oxide-semiconductor technology.
+However, their metastable nature remains a key challenge for practical implementation.
+Utilizing scanning transmission electron microscopy, we investigated the atomic-scale mechanisms governing ferroelectric transitions and the metastability of polar phases in 10-nm-thick Hf0.5Zr0.5O2 thin films.
+Our results demonstrate that oxygen vacancies, coupled with rhombohedral distortions of the cation lattice, facilitate ferroelectric phase transitions and enable robust polar switching through adaptive processes, including cell-by-cell oxygen displacement and domain-wall-mediated nucleation and growth.
+These findings underscore the pivotal role of oxygen vacancies and lattice distortions in stabilizing polar phases and provide detailed insights into the atomic structures and transition dynamics of polymorphic Hf0.5Zr0.5O2-x, thereby advancing its potential for practical device applications.

 • Article Text